Transport in Paris: Tram

 All of Paris's tramways had stopped running by 1937, but this mode of transport has returned recently.
 Beginning in 1992, two lines (the T1 and T2) were built parallel to the outer boundaries of the capital.
-The T3 line, opened in 2006, occupies a grassy track running alongside most of Paris's Left Bank boundary.
+The T3 line, opened in stages starting in 2006, runs on grassy track alongside much of the city borders of Paris.

 Bus

 Paris's bus lines interconnecting all points of the capital and its closest suburban cities.
 There are 58 bus lines operating in Paris that have a terminus within city limits.

 The capital's bus system has been given a major boost over the past decade.
 Beginning in early 2000, Paris's major arteries have been thinned to reserve an express lane reserved only for bus and taxi, usually designated with signs and road markings.
 More recently, these bus lanes have been isolated from the rest of regular circulation through low concrete barriers that form "couloirs" (corridors) and prevent all other forms of Paris traffic from even temporarily entering them.
+The greater Paris region has three Bus Rapid Transit lines, being the T Zen, Line 393, and the Trans Val De Marne.

 There are electric buses.
 Autonomous buses are also being experimented in Vincennes since November 2017.